-The aggregate fees billed by PricewaterhouseCoopers for assurance and related services that are reasonably related to the performance of the audit or review of Sohu's financial statements, and are not reported above, were \$72,030 for the fiscal year ended December 31, 2004 and \$305,000 for the fiscal year ended December 31, 2003.
+The aggregate fees billed by PricewaterhouseCoopers for assurance and related services that are reasonably related to the performance of the audit or review of Sohu's financial statements, and are not reported above, were \$810,000 for the fiscal year ended December 31, 2005 and \$72,030 for the fiscal year ended December 31, 2004.
+Such services for fiscal 2005 include advisory services with respect to Sohu's efforts to enhance effective internal control over financial reporting, due diligence exercise and audit of financial statements in connection with acquisition of Go2Map and audit of segment information.
 Such services for fiscal 2004 are attributable to Sohu's acquisition of Goodfeel and general training regarding concepts and principles in information technology controls.
-Such services for fiscal 2003 are related to the Sohu's issuance of zero coupon convertible senior notes and their registration with the Securities and Exchange Commission, and Sohu's acquisitions of Focus.cn and 17173.com.